vitoscape/mRedactor/README.md

 java -jar mRedactor.jar
 ```

-First you need to select one of two modes:
+First you need to enter the path of the directory with audio files.
+Then select mode:
-0 — edit one album;
+0. Edit one album.
-1 — edit various audio files in one directory.
+1. Edit various audio files in one directory.
+2. Remove multiplied tags separated by ```;```.

 ## Mode 0: edit album
-You need to type the path of the directory with audio files.
-Then you need to type tags:
+You need to type values for tags:
 1. Artist
 2. Album
 3. Genre